Tracking the symmetries of $\mathbb Z_3$-orbifold K3s within the Mathieu groups: Motivation, Overview and Summary of Results

 Encouraged by the above results concerning the specific class of Kummer K3 surfaces, that is, the $\Z_2$-orbifold limits of K3, and by using analogous techniques, we set out to realise the group of symplectic automorphisms of $\Z_3$-orbifold limits of K3 (also known as $\Z_3$-orbifold K3s) as a subgroup of a Mathieu group.
-This leads us to exhibit the group of symplectic automorphisms of $\Z_3$-orbifold K3s, which is $(\Z_3)^2\rtimes \Z_4$, as a subgroup of the Mathieu group $M_{12}$, but also as a subgroup of $M_{24}$.
+This leads us to exhibit the group of symplectic automorphisms of $\Z_3$-orbifold K3s, which is $(\Z_3)^2\rtimes \Z_4$ or $(\Z_3)^2\rtimes \Z_2$, depending on the symmetries of the underlying torus, as a subgroup of the Mathieu group $M_{12}$, but also as a subgroup of $M_{24}$.
 By combining the generators of the groups $(\Z_2)^4\rtimes A_8$ and $(\Z_3)^2\rtimes \Z_4$, one generates $M_{24}$.
 Although the latter step currently relies on ad hoc choices, it contributes another piece to the Mathieu Moonshine puzzle, which we plan to solve in the future by providing a geometric or conformal field theoretic justification for how these symmetry groups can be combined via symmetry-surfing.
+This would have to include an explanation of the action of these symmetries on quarter BPS states in the spectrum of K3 sigma models.
 We view our results, which pertain to geometry and group theory, as valuable independently of Mathieu Moonshine: based on Nikulin's seminal work \cite{ni75}, there exists a vast body of literature dedicated to Kummer surfaces, but we are unaware of a similarly detailed treatment for $\Z_3$-orbifold K3s.
 We aim to close that gap in this work.